 Maybe the house has not been painted in the last 10 years and there is the wallpaper on the walls, or the carpet looks frayed and dirty.
 Kitchen and bathrooms are make or break for buyers when touring a home.
 It is important not to overlook its condition.
 Since an up-to-date kitchen helps entice homebuyers, the money you spend in this space can usually be expected to find its way back into your wallet.

 If there is not enough money to replace the carpet in the whole house we can put my seller's money into deep cleaning or update outdated light fixtures.
 My aim is to maximize the budget as best as I can.
 We want to make the home as turnkey as possible within the budget.

 Simple renovations and updates can run from 2 -to 3 weeks.
 If the seller is out of town I take photos of the work that has been done.
 The photos can be a wonderful way to show the steps the contractor did to complete the job which could help down the road.
 There may be some clues in these photos that show what could have gone wrong.
 It is also an excellent way to keep everyone honest and to keep the quality high.
 These are also wonderful memories for later.

 Advice to Home Sellers:

-Before selling your Denver Metro home, make sure you understand the current market conditions in your neighborhod by talking to a knowledgeable realtor.
-Look at the competition in your price range to see how they stack up to you home.
+Before selling your Denver Metro home, make sure you understand the current market conditions in your neighborhood by talking to a knowledgeable realtor.
+Look at the competition in your price range to see how they stack up against your home.
 Check with your realtor which renovations will give the most bang for your buck.
 Making the right decision about your renovation project will ensure that your home will attract more homebuyers and get you the best price.

 If you’re thinking of selling, give me a call!
 I would love to help you get maximum value for your home. l know what will work the best for you and advise what repairs are necessary, given the state of the Denver Metro market.
 Call 303.887.0588 or email me at email@example.com.